Calgary International Airport: Statistics

-In 2019, YYC Calgary International Airport was again the fourth-busiest airport in Canada in terms of the total number of passengers served, which was almost 18 million.
-This was another record year in passenger volume, surpassing the previous record set in 2018 by 3.54%.

-Of the total for 2019, travellers bound for domestic destinations constituted 69.7% of all passenger traffic, while people travelling to the United States amounted to 19.6%, remaining 10.7% was traffic to international destinations, excluding United States.YYC's cargo operations grew significantly with 155,820 tonnes of cargo moving through the airport, an increase of 6.7% over the previous year.
+In 2024, YYC Calgary International Airport remained Canada’s fourth-busiest airport, welcoming approximately 18.9 million passengers, a new milestone that surpassed its previous pre-pandemic record from 2019.
+In addition to the surge in passenger traffic, YYC also handled 5,217 cargo landings, compared with 4,946 landings in 2023, underscoring its importance as a key logistics hub in Western Canada.

 Passenger and cargo traffic

 Calgary International Airport passenger and cargo volumes since 2010 are provided in the following table:

-Top domestic routes
+Top destinations

 Ground transportation

 Deerfoot Trail provides freeway access to the rest of the city.
 There is also a tunnel beneath Runway 17L/35R that links the east side of the airport site to the terminal buildings.
 Two parking garages and a rental-car facility are situated across from the terminals.
 Public transport options are also available at the airport: Buses operated by Calgary Transit link YYC Calgary International to downtown, a nearby station of the local CTrain light-rail network, and other parts of the city.